kubecost/docs/apis/savings-apis/api-request-right-sizing-v2.md

 {% endswagger-parameter %}

 {% swagger-parameter in="query" name="algorithmCPU" type="string" required="false" %}
 The algorithm to be used to calculate CPU recommendations based on historical CPU usage data.
-Options are `max`, `quantile`, `quantileOfAverages`, and `quantileOfMaxes`.
+Options are `max` and `quantile`.
 Max recommendations are based on the maximum-observed usage in `window`.
-Quantile recommendations are based on a quantile of observed usage in `window`.
-Quantile-of-aggregate recommendations calculate a quantile using only rolled-up aggregate statistics, not individual data points, and as such are not true quantiles.
-They are most useful when smoothing out rare spikes in the max when sizing CPU.
+Quantile recommendations are based on a quantile of observed usage in `window` (requires the `qCPU` parameter to set the desired quantile).
 Defaults to `max`.
-To use the `quantile` algorithm, the [ContainerStats Pipeline](/architecture/containerstats-pipeline.md) must be enabled.
+To use the `quantile` algorithm, the [ContainerStats Pipeline](/architecture/containerstats-pipeline.md) must be enabled (it will be enabled by default).
 {% endswagger-parameter %}

 {% swagger-parameter in="query" name="algorithmRAM" type="string" required="false" %}